-There will be a consultation on this plan in summer.
-This will involve showing and discussing content with people living or working in the village to gain feedback.
+There was a consultation on this plan in summer.
+This involved showing and discussing content with people living or working in the village to gain feedback.

-There will be support to the Community Council to establish ownership of this plan over the next five years.
+The Council and EDVA supported the Community Council to establish ownership of this plan over the next five years.

-In autumn 2018 all partners will consider the final draft and adopt it as the policy for Lennoxtown.
+In autumn 2018 all partners considered the final draft and adopted it as the policy for Lennoxtown.

-Our Assets
+Our assets

-Lennoxtown is situated on the bank of the river Glazert 3/4 miles from Kirkintilloch and around 10 miles away from Glasgow.
+Lennoxtown is situated on the bank of the river Glazert three miles from Kirkintilloch and around 10 miles away from Glasgow.
 It sits at the foot of the Campsie Fells and consists principally of one long Main Street, running roughly east to west.
 It is serviced by several shops, cafes and a hotel.
 The village and immediate surrounding area has a selection of local assets.
 It lies close to the M80 and M73 motorways and there is a direct bus service to Glasgow, via Kirkintilloch and Lenzie Train Station.